-- Financial Incentives - Car-Sharing/Bike-Sharing Memberships: Full or partial employer-funded monthly memberships for local car-sharing and bike-sharing services. - ii.
-Parking Cash-Out Program: An employer-funded cash payment made available to employees who choose not to use a parking space in an employer subsidized parking lot or facility. - iii.
-Qualified Transportation Fringe Benefits: A 'Commuter Tax Benefit' that allows employers to save on payroll related taxes or employees to save on federal income taxes in accordance with the Internal Revenue Code through the provision of either Pre-Tax Payroll Deductions for Transit Passes/ Vanpool Costs or Subsidized Transit Passes.
+- local car-sharing and bike-sharing services. - ii.
+Parking Cash-Out Program: An EMPLOYER-funded cash payment made available to employees who choose not to use a parking space in an EMPLOYER subsidized PARKING LOT or facility. - iii.
+Qualified Transportation Fringe Benefits: A 'Commuter Tax Benefit' that allows EMPLOYERS to save on payroll related taxes or employees to save on federal income taxes in accordance with the Internal Revenue Code through the provision of either Pre-Tax Payroll Deductions for Transit Passes/ Vanpool Costs or Subsidized Transit Passes.